These ginger and lime cookies hit all the right notes! Sweet, zesty and spicy.

-- 2 tablespoons golden syrup
+- 2 tbsp golden syrup

-- 1 tablespoon milk or water
+- 1 tbsp milk or water

 - 100 g icing sugar

-- Zest of 1 lime
+- 1 lime - zested

-- 2 tablespoon lime juice
+- 2 tbsp lime juice

 Stand a tin of golden syrup in a small bowl of hot water to soften it, or if it's in a glass jar, zap in a microwave for around 30 seconds (without the metal lid) just to warm it through to make it easier to work with.

 Slide a palette knife under each one and transfer to a greased baking sheet.

 Bake for 10-12 minutes, or until the cookies are golden brown.

 Add in extra juice drop by drop if it is too stiff, or a little more sieved icing sugar if too runny.

-When the cookies are completely cool, spread each one with a good dollop of icing and spread it out with the back of a spoon.
+- When the cookies are completely cool, spread each one with a good dollop of icing and spread it out with the back of a spoon.

 If you are going to package these up, the icing needs to be completely hard, ideally leave overnight or even up to 24 hours depending on the thickness of icing.